 Saturdays (first of each month), 10 a.m. to noon: Volunteer attorneys from the South Asian Bar Association (SABA) of Northern California provide free, 20 to 30 minute legal consultations.
 This is a first-come, first-served drop-in program.

-Located in the CNC lobby, the lending cart offers a bilingual (English and Spanish) selection of books for children ages 2 to 13 that can be checked out with a Sunnyvale Public Library card.
+Located in the CNC lobby, the lending cart offers a bilingual (English and Spanish) selection of books for children ages 2 to 13 that can be checked out without a lending time limit (no Sunnyvale Public Library card required).

 Free English Language Development Class, provided by Vision Literacy

-Tuesdays, 7 to 9 p.m.
-Class begins Sept.
-5 at Columbia Middle School Library.
+Tuesdays, 7 to 9 p.m. at Columbia Middle School Library.
 Adults can practice listening, speaking, reading and writing English in small groups with trained volunteers.
-Registration and orientation on Aug.
-22 and 29.